>

 Number 7: Check your screenwash

-Not having sufficient screen wash fluid in your car can be grounds for receiving a £100 fine and three points on your licence, if you’re caught.
+Not having sufficient screen wash fluid in your car can be grounds for receiving a £100 fine and three points on your licence if caught.
+So, this is a crucial basic car maintenance checklist point.

-It’s easy to top up and advisable to carry a spare few litres in your car, just in case you get caught short, especially in winter.
+It’s easy to top up and advisable to carry a spare few litres in your car.
+This way, you'll avoid being caught short — especially in winter.

 Number 8: Listen out for any strange noises

-Noise can be a great indicator that something is wrong, there are many different types of noises including those that increase with the car’s speed, engine speed or when turning.
+There are many different types of noises, including those that increase with the car’s speed, engine speed or when turning.

 For more information on what to listen out for and what it could mean, check out our guide to automotive noises here!